orangejuicetin/kalshi_market_maker/README.md

 ![INXD-23SEP11-B4462_bidask_vs_price](https://github.com/orangejuicetin/kalshi_market_maker/assets/47411373/3b2b4bc7-328c-49df-a5e6-4757bd07f01b)

-1. The volatility in bid-ask is quite crazy, makes me wonder how this would compare to a standard options/equities orderbook graph
+1. The initial volatility in bid-ask quotes is quite crazy, makes me wonder how this would compare to a standard options/equities orderbook graph.
+Also wondering if it's Kalshi themselves making these very frequent, constant changing in limit order placing til something catches!
 2. The timing and quantity of certain trades at various prices seem to suggest the activity of other market makers on platform or just very heuristic-based retail traders.
-Intriguing.
+This was the starting point for me trying to find places where this algorithm can ultimately be _useful_, providing a service of some sort to provide liquidity.